cassianoperin/CHIP8_GO/README.md

 1. Games Tab: Show image of the games
 2. Reload game list when update paths
 3. Add support for Hex roms
+4. Finish options (Debug, Pause...) in config screen
-4. Its currently not running on windows, apparently others are having same issues
+5. Its currently not running on windows, apparently others are having same issues